maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-by-mail.md

 **Sign and date the envelope**
 - **Date and sign** your name on the back of the envelope using ink.
-- **Check your signature** to make sure it looks like the one on file.
+- **Make sure your signature looks like the one you used when you registered to vote.**
 - If you registered to vote at the DMV or online, the signature will be the one on your Driver’s License or State ID.
 - Uncertain?
-Re-register with your updated signature.
+Think your signature has changed since you registered?
+[Re-register with your updated signature](http://registertovote.ca.gov/).

 You can assign anyone to drop off your ballot at a voting location on Election Day.
 Fill in the information on the return envelope.